-52. SIDIC is an association identifying itself as Catholic that was "founded in Rome in 1965 at the request of a group of experts of the Second Vatican Council following the promulgation of Nostra Aetate", to promote Catholic-Jewish "dialogue".
+52. SIDIC is an association identifying itself as Catholic that was “founded in Rome in 1965 at the request of a group of expers of the Second Vatican Council following the promulgation of Nostra Actate”, to promote Catholic-Jewish “dialogue”.
 The Rome-based SIDIC has local representatives in the following countries: Australia, Belgium, Canada, England, France, Holland, Israel, Italy, United States.

-53. The full quote reads, "Lefebvres refusal to accept ecumenism originates in clear teachings from the Magisterium: the encyclical Satis Cognitum of Leo XIII (1896); the encyclical Mortalium Animos of Pius XI (1928); the Dec.
+53. The full quote reads, “Lefebvre’s refusal to accept ecumenism originates in clear teachings from the Magisterium: the encyclical Satis Cognitum of Leo XIII (1896); the encyclical Mortallium Animos of Pius XI (1928); the Dec.
 20, 1949, Instruction of the Holy Office regarding ecumenism.
 The only ecumenism accepted by Lefebvre and his followers is that which strives for the unconditional return of the members of other confessions to the one Church of Christ, the Roman Catholic Church.
 This hardened sectarianism is precisely the kind of logic which Vatican II, through profound reflection on the nature of the Church, refused to accept.
-Though rooted in Tradition [sic] the scope of the Councils reflection was without precedent in the history of Christianity.
-For integralists, ecumenism is one of the fundamental betrayals by Vatican II."
-(Emphasis added) Service International de Documentation Judщo-Chrшtienne, Rome, [English edition from Washington, D.C.]
+Though rooted in Tradition [sic] the scope of the Council’s reflection was without precedent in the history of Christianity.
+For integralists, ecumenism is one of the fundamental betrayals by Vatican II.”
+[English edition for Washington, D.C.]
 Vol. XXXII, No. 3, 1999, p.
 22.

 55. Instructio, [The Instruction from the Holy Office on the Ecumenical Movement, Dec.
 20, 1949] entire English translation published in The Tablet [London] Mar.
 4, 1950.